e3nn/e3nn-jax/docs/index.rst

     plt.imshow(jnp.kron(D_x, D_y), cmap="bwr", vmin=-1, vmax=1);

 This representation is not irreducible (is reducible).
 It can be decomposed into irreps by a change of basis.
-The outerproduct followed by the change of basis is done by the class `e3nn_jax.full_tensor_product`.
+The outerproduct followed by the change of basis is done by the class `e3nn_jax.tensor_product`.

 .. jupyter-execute::

-    tp = e3nn.full_tensor_product(e3nn.IrrepsArray(irreps_x, x), e3nn.IrrepsArray(irreps_y, y))
+    tp = e3nn.tensor_product(x, y)
     tp